jzabinski-dolios/jzabinski-dolios.github.io/README.md

 UI Sans_v7 not supplied; using Cabin instead.

 grid-active.svg not supplied; made my own grid-active.svg.

+All screens except Splash page have explicit width of 90rem.
+Assumed that that was not intended to be used in the app itself.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts